jonbig/Data_Science_Portfolio/data_visualization_projects/voting_district_locater/README.md

 ## **3. Process data by cleaning and checking the information.**

 The next step is to upload the 4 data datasets into MySQL Workbench to clean and process the data with SQL.
-[Click here to view the SQL code used to clean the data](https://github.com/jonbig/Data_Science_Portfolio/blob/main/data_visualization_projects/voting_district_locater/voting_district_sql.sql)
+[Click here to view the SQL code used to clean the data for all 4 tables](https://github.com/jonbig/Data_Science_Portfolio/blob/main/data_visualization_projects/voting_district_locater/sql_data_cleaning.sqll)

 ## **4. Analyze data to find patterns, relationships, and trends.**